 As an owner of an East German Makarov pistol, I enjoy shooting and studying these pistols.
-Finding good self-defense ammo for them has been difficult, but there are several good loads worthy of consideration.
+Finding good self-defense ammo for them has been difficult at times, but there are several good loads worthy of consideration.
 The following is a list of personal protection loads that are currently available.

 There are a few things to keep in mind about the 9×18 Makarov cartridge when talking about ammo for personal protection.
 Many of the pistols chambered for the 9×18 Makarov cartridge are surplus guns, are of unknown quality and are simple blowback designs.
 Some guns may be well made and cared for, while others may have been poorly made and never maintained.
-So, many manufacturers are careful not to load 9mm Makarov ammo too hot.
+So, many manufacturers are cautious about loading 9mm Makarov ammo too hot.

-When dealing with lower velocity rounds, such as the Makarov cartridge, reliable expansion can be a problem.
+When dealing with lower velocity rounds, such as 9×18 ammo, reliable expansion can be a problem.
 All other things being equal, a hollowpoint will be more likely to expand the faster it is driven.
-Many Makarov loads are rated at about 1000 fps, which is a marginal velocity for ensuring expansion with a relatively narrow bullet diameter.

-Bullet design can go a long way to improving expansion of a bullet at lower velocity, but considering the Makarov cartridge makes up a relatively small portion of the self-defense market, most top end bullet designs never make their way to the 9×18.
+Bullet design can go a long way to improving the expansion of a bullet at lower velocity, but considering the Makarov cartridge makes up a relatively small portion of the self-defense market, most top end bullet designs never make their way to the 9×18 hollow point ammo lines.

-Since some consider bullet expansion an iffy proposition in the 9×18 Makarov ammunition, many people will prefer to carry a FMJ, or ball, round.
+Since bullet expansion is an iffy proposition with 9×18 Makarov ammunition, some people prefer to carry an FMJ, or ball, round.
 These non-expanding bullets are normally around 95 grains and have velocities of about 1000 – 1050 fps.
-They will not expand and produce a wide wound cavity, but they are more likely to penetrate deeply.
+They will not expand or produce a wide wound cavity, but they are more likely to penetrate deeply and exit the target.

-Except for one, all of the following loads use hollow point bullets.
-Some attempt to overcome the expansion problem with higher speeds, while at least one load uses a premium bullet design.
+Except for one, all of the following loads use conventional hollow point bullets.
+Some attempt to overcome the expansion problem with increased velocity, while at least one load uses a premium bullet design.
 It is up to you to determine what will work best for your needs.

 My experiences with Barnaul in the past have been mostly positive.
 The ammunition tends to be cheaper than many of the alternatives in a caliber.
 The Silver Bear would not be my first choice for 9×18 Makarov self-defense ammo, but it would probably work.

-Buffalo Bore loads two different 9×18 Makarov ammo loads: one is a 95 grain JHP that is rated at 1125 fps, and the other is a 115 grain hard cast flat point.
+Buffalo Bore loads one 9×18 Makarov hollow point load: a 95-grain JHP that is rated at 1125 fps.
 The bullet used in the JHP load appears to be the XTP bullet from Hornady.
-As one of the only hollow point bullet components widely available for the 9×18 Makarov caliber, several manufacturers use (or have used) the bullet to make self-defense ammo.
+The Hornady XTP bullet is available as a component – not just loaded ammunition – and many manufacturers use, or have used, it to make self-defense ammo.